 1-4 years in business

-This strand will teach you the critical skills required to build a sustainable craft career.
+This strand will teach you the vital skills required to build a sustainable craft career.

 Programme starts: March 2019